 - 1) Residents are instructed not to bring L.P.G cylinders into block.
 This information is contained within the tenants' handbook. - 2) The tenancy conditions, Section 7 Condition 5.6 stipulates "If you live in a flat or maisonette, you, people living with you and any visitors to your property must not keep or use paraffin oil, petrol, bottled gas appliances or any other explosive, FLAMMABLE, or dangerous material in the property.
-This restriction also applies to any storage facility situated in or attached to the block, which has been provided for your use." - 3) No Flammable liquids stored on site by Caretakers / Cleaners. - 4) Residents have access to individual brick built storage sheds at the rear of the building.
-The sheds are secured and at a safe horizontal distance from the building.
+This restriction also applies to any storage facility situated in or attached to the block, which has been provided for your use." - 3) A compressed butane gas cylinder and regulator were noted in the rear courtyard.

+4) No Flammable liquids stored on site by Caretakers / Cleaners.

 Additional Control Measures.
-Fire Risk Assessment - Action Plan olgrinodrit i manigo Action Plan.
+Fire Risk Assessment - Action Plan olgriniodrit i iridirigo Action Plan.
 It is considered that the following recommendations should be implemented to reduce fire risk to, or maintain it at, the following level: Trivial □ Tolerable ⊠ Definition of priorities (where applicable): P1 Arrange and complete as urgent - Within 10 days.
 P2 Arrange and complete within 1-3 Months of assessment date.
 P3 Arrange and complete within 3-6 Months of assessment date.
 P4 Arrange and complete exceeding 6 months under programmed work.